ffffffico/Whitepaper/whitepaper.md

 In order to secure a spot in the ICO, you must show how you care about our project:

 <ul>
-  <li>a.
-Invite people to our Telegram group: https://t.me/joinchat/FerGdA-agUOQ4qgNyMqgGw</li>
+  <li>1.
+Join our Telegram: https://t.me/joinchat/FerGdA-agUOQ4qgNyMqgGw</li>
-  <li>b.
-Share on Facebook or tweet on Twitter about the ICO</li>
+  <li>2.
+Invite people to our Telegram</li>
-  <li>c.
-Write a blog post</li>
+  <li>3.
+Help us grow: Share the ICO with others to win 1 Macbook Pro, 1 Macbook Air and 1iPhone X: https://gleam.io/gQeIG/1-macbook-pro-1-macbook-air-and-1-iphone-x-the-ffffffico-community-program, which will end before the ICO.</li>
-  <li>d.
-Make and publish a video</li>
+  <li>4.
+Let us know how you helped by filling out <a href="https://ffffffico.typeform.com/to/E7RXxB">this quick form</a>.</li>
 </ul>

-Please let us know how you helped by filling out <a target="_blank" href="https://ffffffico.typeform.com/to/E7RXxB">this quick form</a>.
 All successful applicants invited to participate in the ICO will receive a confirmation email 3 days prior to its start.
 We love our growing community, show us the love.

 <h2>Token Sale</h2>
 <ul>